-- We conclude that LME has adequate arrangements for the supervision of its market in accordance with its obligations under s792A(c). - 25 Our conclusion is based on the following observations drawn from information gathered during the assessment process, our observations from our ongoing correspondence with LME, and the present operating conditions (including trading volumes and financial products traded on the market): - LME confirmed the arrangements for supervising the market (see REP 147) have not changed during the assessment period; - the FSA confirmed that LME remains in good standing a recognised investment exchange, and that there was no disciplinary action taken against LME; and - during the assessment period nothing came to our attention to suggest that LME's supervisory arrangements are not operating properly.
+- We conclude that LME has adequate arrangements for the supervision of its market in accordance with its obligations under s792A(c). - 27 Our conclusion is based on the following observations drawn from information gathered during the assessment process, our observations from our ongoing correspondence with LME, and the present operating conditions (including trading volumes and financial products traded on the market): - LME confirmed that the arrangements for supervising the market have not changed during the assessment period; - the FSA confirmed that LME continues to be recognised as an Investment Exchange in the United Kingdom, and that there was no disciplinary action taken against LME; and - during the assessment period, nothing came to our attention to suggest that LME's supervisory arrangements are not operating properly.